ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 ### Per-component memory limits

-#### Flexible caches memory limits
+There are two different types of components inside {{ ydb-short-name }}.

-Some {{ ydb-short-name }} components that behaviour as caches, have both minimum and maximum memory limit thresholds, allowing for dynamic adjustment based on current process consumption.
+The first type components, or cache components, acts like caches, storing the last recently used data.
+Each of cache components has minimum and maximum memory limit thresholds, allowing them to change their capacity dynamically based on current {{ ydb-short-name }} process consumption.

+The second type components, or activity components, allocate memory for specific activities, such as query execution or the [compaction](../../concepts/glossary.md#compaction) process.
+Each of activity components has a fixed memory limit.
+There is also an additional total memory limit for these activities, from which they attempt to consume the needed memory.

+#### Cache components memory limits

-These components are:
+Cache components are:

 - Shared cache
 - MemTable

-Each of these components' limits is dynamically recalculated every second so that each component consumes memory proportionally to its limit thresholds, and the total consumed memory stays around the target memory utilization.
+Each of cache components' limits is dynamically recalculated every second so that each component consumes memory proportionally to its limit thresholds, and the total consumed memory stays around the target memory utilization.

-These components' minimum memory limit threshold isn't reserved and remains free until consumed, but the sum of these limits is expected to be less than the target memory utilization.
+Cache components' minimum memory limit threshold isn't reserved, meaning that the memory remains available until it is actually used.
+However, once this memory is filled, the components typically retain the data, operating within their current memory limit.
+Consequently, the sum of cache components minimum memory limits is expected to be less than the target memory utilization.

-Memory limits can be configured either in absolute bytes or as a percentage relative to the [hard memory limit](#hard-memory-limit).
-Using percentages is advantageous for managing clusters with nodes of varying capacities.
-If both absolute byte and percentage limits are specified, the memory controller uses a combination of both (maximum for lower limits and minimum for upper limits).

 If needed, both the minimum and maximum thresholds should be overridden; otherwise, a missing threshold will have a default value.